kulibraries/islandora7-rest/docs/Usage.md

 print(result['response']['numFound'])
 ```

 Facets are harder.
-Because the keyword argument needs an dot in the keyword, and also
+Because the keyword argument needs an dot in the parameter, and also
 might be called more than once.

 Example --